 Assistant Professor of Arts Management

-Melissa Forstrom’s research and teaching focuses on the intersection(s) of museology, interpretative theory, visitor experience, and society.
+Melissa Forstrom’s research, teaching and practice focuses on the intersection(s) of museology, interpretative theory, visitor experience, and society.
 Her current research project documents and analyzes the changing interpretation in Islamic art exhibition in the United States, Europe and Asia.